Lumavate-Team/documentation/docs/3-platform.rst

 Activations
 -----------
 Activations refer to the method by which an :ref:`experience <experiences>` is started.
 Activation methods can include URL link, QR code, NFC tag, or SMS messages.
-The Lumavate studio automatically generates activation methods for each :ref:`experience <experiences>`, but the user also has the option to set-up their own activation codes.
+The Lumavate :ref:`studio <studio>` automatically generates activation methods for each :ref:`experience <experiences>`, but the user also has the option to set-up their own activation codes.

 What it does
 ^^^^^^^^^^^^